ANESTHESIOLOGY Daily News

 Allison Lee, MD, MS.

 Most physiologic changes in pregnancy are protective of mother and child.
 But not all.
-That was the focus of Friday’s virtual session “What to Expect When You’re Not Expecting: Emergencies in Labor and Delivery.”
+That was the focus of 2021’s virtual session “What to Expect When You’re Not Expecting: Emergencies in Labor and Delivery.”

 “Pregnancy is a perfect set-up for thromboembolism,” said Jason Papazian, MD, Assistant Professor of Anesthesiology at the University of Colorado.
 Pregnancy brings hypercoagulability, venous stasis, venous outflow issues and compression, and decreased mobility.”